Nellemanette/nsikatia-leader-back/README.md

 ├───deployment            <- Files used to deploy application ├───dataset               <- Files used to test api application └───src
-│  ├───controller         <- Files used to orient request (Controller layer) │  ├───database           <- Files used to perform connection with database │  ├───model              <- Files used to represent data application (Model layer)
+│  ├───constants          <- Files used to define constants used by the application │  ├───controller         <- Files used to orient request (Controller layer) │  ├───database           <- Files used to perform connection with database │  ├───model              <- Files used to represent data application (Model layer)